Last Update 07-04-07

 You should have heard the spectators cheer.

-The Wang crew having treated us with utmost disrespect,
+The Wangers crew, which included that dumbass PAUL ZAZARINE, having treated us with unbelievable disrespect,

-Sponsors like Pontiac Enthusiast in West Virginia - when in control of an event, is embarrasing to the Club.
+Sponsors like Jim Wangers Pontiac Enthusiast in West Virginia - when in control of an event, is embarrasing to all Pontiac'rs in attendance.

-So Bruce decided to shoe polish a message to the chickens.
+So I decided to shoe polish a message to the chumps.

 Spectators loved the message too.
-Guess what these chickens can't promote? - real drag racing fun.
+Guess what these chumps can't promote? - real drag racing fun.

-(This picture looks weird as it was taken when Bruce was turning left out of the staging lanes)
+(This picture looks weird as it was taken when I was turning left out of the staging lanes)